This function visualizes copy number alteration (CNA) segments across

 Logical.
 If

-adds a alpha transparency gradient on CNA color block based on the cell fraction.
-Default isTRUE
+TRUEadds a alpha transparency gradient on CNA color block based on the cell fraction.
+Default isTRUE.

 Examples